JuDelCo/Core/README.md

     * Useful service to store a reference of all data in the application.
     * Handles individual multiple data types in lists and unique data types in shared mode.

+#### Classes

+- Observable
+    * Generic type that handles action subscribers to value changes of any type.

 #### Usage

 First, create your service classes and make sure they inherit from IService interface.